dijasila/GPAW/doc/documentation/convergence.rst

    the latest PAW datasets.
 You can also try to make a better initial guess by enlarging the :ref:`manual_basis`.
 Note that you first need to generate the basis file, as described in :ref:`LCAO mode <lcao>`.

+   Warning: this may in some cases worsen the convergence, and improves it usually only when the number of empty states is significantly increased.